 Luckily I met some people along my life journey that helped me see that relationship can be freeing, and you can still pursue all your dreams while having a hand to hold along the way.
 So I decided I was “ready” for a relationship and wrote down a list of qualities I wanted my partner to have.
 Then little did I know that I would meet that girl the next day.

-I was in complete denial that she was the one as I was not physically attracted to her at first glance, and I even red-flagged the relationship early on when she made a comment about my cheekbones.
-I was honest and said to her, “I’m just not attracted to you in that way,” and lucky me, she was okay to just be great friends.
+I was in complete denial that she was the one.
+I was not physically attracted to her at first glance, and I even red-flagged the relationship early on when she made a comment about my cheekbones.
+In honesty, I said to her, “I’m just not attracted to you in that way,”.
+Lucky me, she was okay to just be great friends.

 But three dates later I couldn’t help but admit that I was super attracted to her!!